0v0katai/C.Basic/README.md

     * While this overclocking preset is proven to be stable in our test cases, please keep in mind that damage caused by overclocking (and using this add-in) will not be covered by Casio's warranty.
     * You can disable this prompt in the settings at anytime.
 * As C.Basic is written in C/C++, it uses floating point to express numbers instead of binary-coded decimal that Casio Basic uses.
 As such, handling non-integers may cause numerical errors.
 You are advised not to use C.Basic for applications involving serious calculations.
-* It has come to our attention that the file I/O of the flash memory in fx-9750GIII, fx-9860GIII and Graph 35+E II is not working well with C.Basic.
+* Please note that the file manager of C.Basic is not yet optimized with calculators featuring Fugue filesystem.
+See [#1](https://gitea.planet-casio.com/CalcLoverHK/C.Basic/issues/1) for more details.

+## Guidelines

+Find a bug during use?
+Feel like there are rooms for improvement?
+Please provide these feedbacks by opening an issue ticket or pull request.
+We will credit your work in our version release if they are approved!

 ### Bug report

-You must include the description of a bug and the steps to reproduce it in your report.
-Screenshots of the bug are appreciated.
-See the index issue #1.
+Describe how the bug behaves and provide the steps to reproduce it in your report.
+Screenshots of the bug are welcomed.
+If capable, please indicate which parts of code that need to be changed to fix the bug in your pull request.

 ### Feature request

-## License, credit and wiki
+List the reasons to support your proposal. **Once your proposal is approved**, you can provide your codes for our references.

+### Documentation

+Open a pull request to commit your documentation changes.

+## License

 C.Basic is licensed under the GNU General Public License, version 2.
 See [LICENSE.md](LICENSE.md) for the full license text.

+## Credit

 See [CREDIT.md](CREDIT.md) for the credit list.

+## Wiki
 Check out the official C.Basic Wiki by clicking the `Wiki` tab in the navigation bar.

+Currently the Wiki is hosted on Fandom.
+However, we have decided to move from it to Casio Universal Wiki once the majority contents of the Wiki are ready.